zazabe/socket-redis/README.md

 ```

 ### Example
-To receive messages from the server create a new `SocketRedis` instance and subsribe to some channels:
+To receive messages from the server create a new `SocketRedis` instance and subscribe to some channels:
 ```
 var socketRedis = new SocketRedis('http://example.com:8090');
 socketRedis.onopen = function() {